ibm-cloud-docs/discovery-data/collections.md

     The choices for all of the connectors (except the *Web crawl* connector) are as follows:

     -   **Full crawling**: Recrawls the external data source to update documents in the collection.
-    -   **Crawling updates (look for new, modified, and deleted contents)**: Only updates the collection if data in the external data source was added, modified, or deleted since the last crawl.
+    -   **Crawling updates (look for new, modified, and deleted contents)**: Updates the collection only if data in the external data source was added, modified, or deleted since the last crawl.
-    -   **Crawling new and modified contents**: Only updates the collection if data in the external data source that was added or modified since the last crawl.
+    -   **Crawling new and modified contents**: Updates the collection only if data in the external data source that was added or modified since the last crawl.

     **Web crawl connector only**: The *Web crawl* connector schedules crawls differently from the other connector types.
 For the *Web crawl* connector only, choose among the following options: